Exploring the Environment around Us: Teaching Energy and Sustainability through Water Quality Investigations

 “Vernier technology makes a measurable difference on students’ learning outcomes and is instrumental in these investigations.”

 In addition to sharing findings with their classmates, some students also create interactive displays and presentations that they showcase during our school’s science fair, which is held each year on Earth Day.
-I’ve also arranged an opportunity for students to share what they are learn with younger students during trips to local elementary and middle schools.
+I’ve also arranged an opportunity for students to share what they are learning with younger students during trips to local elementary and middle schools.
 During the trips, my students conduct demonstrations using water samples and Vernier technology.
 I think it is very important to engage students in STEM education early on and these trips help acquaint younger students with earth science and involve them in hands-on activities.